nvoynov/punch/README.md

 ```

 Punch will generate code inside `lib/domain` and tests inside `test/domain` folders, and besides, sentries will be placed into `app/domain/core/sentries.rb`, services into `app/domain/core/usecases`, entities into `app/domain/core/entities`.

+Although Punch is not about data store, punching ActiveRecord or Sequel model will be easy enough, you might just configure `entities: models` and provide your own templates (see [templates](#templates) section.)

 ### Punch::Sentry